dantecatalfamo/agenda-html/README.md

 Set `agenda-ics-span` with the desired span of the exported iCal file.
 You may wish to include more in the iCal export than you do in the agenda view since it's getting included into a calendar app and not just displayed as text.
 This takes the same options as the `org-agenda-span` variable.

+Set `agenda-ics-files` to contain the paths of the org files you want to include in your iCal export.
+By default these are the same as your org-agenda-files.

 If `agenda-arrows` is non-`nil`, arrows will be added to the agenda, pointing to the current date's entry.

 ## Customization